grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

         Tool.
 Push the device to the left through the Surface Debonding Tool track to cut through the right edge of the device.
 The device may be pushed side-to-side over the pick on this edge to ensure separation between the screen and the device.
-Do not push the device past the bottom left corner.
+Don't push the device past the bottom left corner.

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image23.png" alt-text="A diagram of a printer":::